IUSCA/biobank-docs/api/index.md

 ## Getting Started

-To get started with the AnalytiXIN API, first read the [Overview](./overview.md) to understand the basic concepts and conventions.
+To get started with the {{PLATFORM_NAME}} API, first read the [Overview](./overview.md) to understand the basic concepts and conventions.
 Then, learn about [Authentication](./authentication.md) to understand how to authenticate your requests.
 Finally, explore the [Endpoints](./endpoints.md) documentation to learn about the available endpoints and how to use them.

 ## Secure Enclave Access